Skip to main content

 Configuring

-To configure desired proprieties you can use the desiredProperties option on the createBot function
+To configure desired properties, you can use the desiredProperties option on the createBot function.

-The objects inside desiredProperties contains all the names of the objects that have desired proprieties and in them you will find all the properties of the objects.
+The objects inside desiredProperties contains all the names of the objects that have desired properties and inside them you'll find all the properties of the objects.

 Flags and toggles